 Open topic with navigation

-Max Samples - Sets the maximum number of samples per pixel before the rendering process stops.
-Higher values produce cleaner renders.
-There is no rule as to how many samples per pixel are required for a good render - it depends on the content and complexity of the scene.
+Max.
+Samples - Sets the maximum number of samples per pixel before the rendering process stops.
+Higher values result in cleaner renders.

 DiffuseAmount of diffusion, or the reflection of light photons at different angles from an uneven or granular surface.
 Used for dull, non-reflecting materials or mesh emitters.
-Depth - The maximum number of times a ray can bounce, reflect, or refract off of a diffuse or very rough surface.
+Depth - The maximum number of times a ray can bounce off of a diffuse or very rough surface.
 Higher values mean higher render times, but more realistic results.
 For outdoor renders, a good setting is around 4.
-For lighting interiors with natural light like the sun and the sky, you need higher values such as 8 or more.
-In the real world, the maximum diffuse bounces would not exceed 16 - it is possible to use a value higher than 16, but this is not necessary.
+For lighting interiors with natural light from the sun and sky, you need settings of 8 or higher.
+In the real world, the maximum diffuse bounces would not exceed 16.
+It is possible to use a value higher than 16, but this is not necessary.

-Scatter Depth - The maximum path depth allowed for scattering.
+Scatter Depth - The maximum path depth that allows scattering.

 Filter Size - Sets the filter size in terms of pixels.
 This can improve aliasing artifacts in the render.
 However, if the filter is set too high, the image becomes blurry.

-Alpha Shadows - Allows any object with transparency (Specular materials, materials with Opacity settings and Alpha Channels) to cast a shadow instead of behaving as a solid object.
+Alpha Shadow - Allows any object with transparency (Specular materials, materials with Opacity settings and Alpha Channels) to cast a shadow instead of behaving as a solid object.

 Caustic Blur - Reduces noise in caustic light patterns.
-High values result is softness in the caustic patterns (Figure 2).
+High values result in soft caustic patterns.

 Nested Dielectrics - If disabled, the surface IORs are not tracked and surface priorities are ignored.

-Irradiance Mode - This renders the first surface as a white Diffuse materialUsed for dull, non-reflecting materials or mesh emitters..
-Irradiance Mode works similar to Clay Mode, but it applies to just the first bounce.
-It disables the Bump channel and makes samples that are blocked by backfaces transparent.
+Irradiance Mode - This renders the first surface as a white Diffuse material.
+Irradiance Mode works similar to Clay Mode, but it applies to the first bounce.
+It disables the Bump channel and makes samples that are blocked by back faces transparent.